 – Yeah, I saw the alert.
 Same thing as usual.
 I guess they mean it’s gonna rain.

 – I don’t know.
 I’ve been in the area for ever and it’s the first time I see that kind of alert.

 – Plus, the weather forecast says it’s coming straight to us.
 Stay here and if you want company, you can come home.

 Terry left.
 I looked outside, and started freaking out.
 The wind was really high and the rain was strong.

 I texted Hubby to share my worries.
-And called the kids schools to see if they were ready.
+And called the kids’ schools to see if they were ready for the storm.

 After that, I felt better.

 I placed warm shoes, a warm jacket and my car keys on the carpet, in the middle of the room.

 I looked at my emergency kit, satisfied and I lied on my bed.

 Looking at the gigantic trees from my window, my last thought was: “If the tornado hits, this might be my last nap.”